Roadcrosser/channelpoint-hue/readme.md

 (I don't have any of these things so I've never tested any of this)

 ## Guide
 1. Install [Python3.7+](https://www.python.org/downloads/) if you haven't.
-Ensure the "Install to PATH" setting is checked.
+Ensure the "Add to PATH" setting is checked.
+See [here](https://datatofish.com/add-python-to-windows-path/) for how to add Python to PATH if it was already installed without that setting checked.
 2. Run `pip install -r requirements.txt` in command prompt (Admin mode) to install dependencies (you only need to do this once)
 3. Copy `config.sample.yaml` and rename it `config.yaml`
 4. Fill in `config.yaml` with the required details (You can probably use notepad for this, but the text won't be colored)